STANDARDS

 THE SFA STANDARD SYSTEM

-In January 2023, the SFA refreshed its standard system following the launch of its global, integrated SFA Cashmere Standard, which integrates the herder level codes of practice from Mongolia and China.
-Based on five global principles of responsible cashmere production, the SFA Cashmere Standard now offers a holistic, comprehensive and outcome-based standard that is global in scope.
+In January 2023, the SFA refreshed its standard system following the launch of its global, integrated SFA Cashmere Standard, which integrated the herder level codes of practice from Mongolia and China.
+Based on five global principles of responsible cashmere production, the SFA Cashmere Standard offered a holistic, comprehensive and outcome-based standard that was global in scope.
+This updated standard system was built upon extensive research and learning from implementing the SFA’s Codes of Practice.

 GUIDANCE FOR SFA MEMBERS

-Herder Organisations and farms that are currently registered with the SFA will be able to continue using the previous SFA Codes of Practice until the end of 2023.
-All assessments based on the Codes of Practice will cease on 31 December 2023.
-We recommend producers familiarise themselves with the new standard.
-SFA and its partners will be offering training on the standard implementation and assurance from April 2023.
+Herder organisations and farms that are currently registered with the SFA will continue using the previous SFA Codes of Practice until the SFA Animal Fibre Standard becomes effective from 1st April 2025, and we recommend producers familiarise themselves with the new SFA Standard.
+SFA and its partners will be offering training on the standard’s implementation and assurance, visit the Training Sessions section for more information.

-Within the new SFA Standard System, we will no longer be awarding bronze, silver and gold certificates based on compliance.
+Within the new SFA Animal Fibre Standard, we will no longer be awarding bronze, silver and gold certificates based on compliance.
 Instead, the new system will include requirements for continuous improvement built into the standard.
-If you currently hold a bronze, silver or gold certificate, it will remain valid through to its expiration date, and certificates may continue to be awarded to those compliant to the old Codes of Practice system throughout 2023.
+If you currently hold a bronze, silver or gold certificate, it will remain valid through to its expiration date, and certificates may continue to be awarded to those compliant with the old Codes of Practice system until the effective date of the SFA Animal Fibre Standard.
 Certificates achieved during that period will remain valid for 12 months before expiring.